warpas/warpas.github.io/posts/unfinished/When will you publish the next post?.md

 ### Minimum Viable Post 💡

 Without a schedule there is not clear end to writing and editing.
 A schedule could be a useful tool for me to fight perfectionist tendencies.
 They’re rampant among creatine types.
 Luckily I never considered myself to be creative.
-In web development there’s a seemingly ubiquitous concept of cutting project scope to reach a Minimum Viable Product.
-How do you understand a MVP blog post?
+Minimum Viable Product is an important concept in web development.
+It’s a seemingly ubiquitous goal of cutting project scope initially.
+How would you understand a MVP blog post?

 <**great spot for an image**>